 Given their small size, white dwarf stars present a very intriguing sample to monitor for transiting objects.
 Several papers have described the possibility of detecting very small objects, even down to exoasteroids, around white dwarf stars (e.g., Di Stefano et al. 2010, Agol 2011, Loeb & Moaz 2013).
 The transit of an Earth-sized planet would cause a full eclipse of the host star, and therefore would be easy to detect, however, it would be very short, on the order of seconds to minutes, and would therefore require short cadence observations.
 The size of the host star also makes any followup observations of the exoplanet significantly easier (e.g., transmission spectroscopy of the planetary atmosphere [e.g., Redfield et al. 2008, Jensen et al. 2013]).
 Given the extreme difficulty of measuring atmospheric properties of Earth-sized planets around solar-like stars, our first observation of an Earth-sized planetary atmosphere, may come from an object transiting a white dwarf star.
 Regardless of the relative ease of follow-up observations, the atmospheric measurements of a planet around such an evolved star, would provide critical information regarding the composition and formation of such objects.
-I propose a sample of 13 white dwarf stars for consideration in the K2 target list.
+I propose a sample of 2 white dwarf stars for consideration in Campaign 2 and 7 in Campaign 3 (all located on silicon according to K2fov and all but two in EPIC).